 - But averted in an episode of Star Trek: The Next Generation: when Geordi and Dr. Crusher depressurize a cargo bay to (a) put out a plasma fire and (b) get rid of some hazardous material, the wind lasted only a very short time.
 After that, the trick was repressurizing the bay before they passed out from anoxia.
 Although Dr. Crusher gave horrible advice by telling Geordi to hold his breath.
 In reality, holding your breath in vacuum would rupture your lungs.
 The right advice is to hyperventilate in advance to superoxygenate your bloodstream (which the two are seen doing), then exhale fully when decompression occurs.

 - Star Trek: Deep Space Nine did something similar in "Covenant".
 Dukat opens an airlock to kill a Bajoran woman.
-While the decompression lasts far long that it should for a roughly 3 cubic meter room, it does cut off before the door finishes opening, leaving her to suffocate on the floor.
+While the decompression lasts far longer than it should for a roughly 3 cubic meter room, it does cut off before the door finishes opening, leaving her to suffocate on the floor.

 - In Star Trek: Enterprise, TNG's magic force field that lets ships go through but not air has not been invented, so when a bad guy takes his leave while Archer is still in the shuttle bay, he must deal with this.
 However, more realistically than most examples (including other Star Trek examples), the fact that there's less and less air and pressure in the open shuttle bay every second is very much a problem.

 - Averted in Battlestar Galactica, where explosive decompression actually behaves like it should.

 - Done in Fringe.
 A saboteur on a Zeppelin is sucked out of a hole ripped in the canvas outer hull near the keel.
 Anyone who knows anything about airships would tell you that Zeppelins are not pressurized in the first place (high-altitude War Zeppelins in World War One used oxygen canisters and thick furs instead), and indeed it would be nearly impossible to do so for an entire Zeppelin airship, or even just the passenger decks, which on that type of aircraft are MASSIVE.
 Of course, the Zeppelin was an LSD-induced hallucination, but still.
 Olivia's airship knowledge sucks.